 Kohelet’s failure to find meaning is directly related to his obsession with the “I” and the “Me”: “I built for myself.
 I gathered for myself.
 I acquired for myself.”
 The more he pursues his desires, the emptier his life becomes.
 There is no more powerful critique of the consumer society, whose idol is the self, whose icon is the “selfie” and whose moral code is “Whatever works for you.”
-This is the society that achieved unprecedented affluence, giving people more choices than they have ever known, and yet at same time saw an unprecedented rise in alcohol and drug abuse, eating disorders, stress related syndromes, depression, attempted suicide and actual suicide.
+This is the society that achieved unprecedented affluence, giving people more choices than they have ever known, and yet at same time saw an unprecedented rise in alcohol and drug abuse, eating disorders, stress-related syndromes, depression, attempted suicide and actual suicide.
 A society of tourists, not pilgrims, is not one that will yield the sense of a life worth living.
 Of all things people have chosen to worship, the self is the least fulfilling.
 A culture of narcissism quickly gives way to loneliness and despair.

 In the end Kohelet finds meaning in simple things.
-Sweet is the sleep of a labouring man.
-Enjoy life with the woman you love.
-Eat, drink and enjoy the sun.
-That ultimately is the meaning of Sukkot as a whole.
+“Sweet is the sleep of a labouring man.”
+“Enjoy life with the woman you love.”
+“Eat, drink and enjoy the sun.”
+That, ultimately, is the meaning of Succot as a whole.
 It is a festival of simple things.
 It is, Jewishly, the time we come closer to nature than any other, sitting in a hut with only leaves for a roof, and taking in our hands the unprocessed fruits and foliage of the palm branch, the citron, twigs of myrtle and leaves of willow.
-It is a time when we briefly liberate ourselves from the sophisticated pleasures of the city and the processed artefacts of a technological age and recapture some of the innocence we had when we were young, when the world still had the radiance of wonder.
+It is a time when we briefly liberate ourselves from the sophisticated pleasures of the city and the processed artefacts of a technological age, where we take time to recapture some of the innocence we had when we were young, when the world still had the radiance of wonder.

 Most majestically of all, Succot is the festival of insecurity.
 It is the candid acknowledgment that there is no life without risk, yet we can face the future without fear when we know we are not alone.
 God is with us, in the rain that brings blessings to the earth, in the love that brought the universe and us into being, and in the resilience of spirit that allowed a small and vulnerable people to outlive the greatest empires the world has ever known.
-Sukkot reminds us that God’s glory was present in the small, portable Tabernacle Moses and the Israelites built in the desert even more emphatically than in Solomon’s Temple with all its grandeur.
+Succot reminds us that God’s glory was present in the small, portable Tabernacle Moses and the Israelites built in the desert even more emphatically than in Solomon’s Temple with all its grandeur.
 A Temple can be destroyed.
-But a sukkah, broken, can be rebuilt tomorrow.
+But a succah, even if broken, can be rebuilt tomorrow.
 Security is not something we can achieve physically but it is something we can acquire mentally, psychologically, spiritually.
 All it needs is the courage and willingness to sit under the shadow of God’s sheltering wings.